Find Affordable College Courses

 $32,807 Average Tuition & Fees

-Our 2023 rankings named New England Institute of Technology the best value school in Rhode Island for design and applied arts students.
+Our analysis found New England Institute of Technology to be the best value school for design and applied arts students who want to pursue a degree in Rhode Island.
 Located in the large suburb of East Greenwich, New England Tech is a private not-for-profit college with a small student population.

 The average tuition and fees for an in-state undergraduate at New England Tech are $32,807 a year.
 While working on their degree, design majors at New England Tech accumulate an average of around $21,846 in student debt.
 This translates to an average monthly loan payment of $274, based on a 10-year repayment plan.